Mario Alvarez Serrano, JD, LCPC (he/him/his)

 Leesa Contorino, Psy.D. (she/her/hers)

-Dr. Leesa Contorino is a staff therapist at IntraSpectrum Counseling.
+Dr. Leesa Contorino is a Therapist at IntraSpectrum Counseling.
 She believes change and healing occur within the context of authentic, mutually empowering relationships.
 Leesa views herself as a co-pilot in the therapy room with clients and she strives to create an environment where clients feel safe to bring in all aspects of their identity.
 She takes a relational-cultural approach to therapy and feels passionately about working from a feminist, anti-racist, sex-positive, and body inclusive framework.
 Her approach is collaborative, warm, and shame-reducing while attending to experiences of marginalization and oppression that can often lead to isolation and disconnection from others.

 Leesa is dedicated to serving the LGBTQIA community of Chicago where she has personally and professionally grown into herself.
 As a therapist, she has a particular passion for working alongside queer women, queer POC, Latinx individuals, the kink and poly community, and folks from working class backgrounds.
 Leesa has experience working with young adult populations, individuals managing substance abuse, survivors of trauma, people managing relationship stress, grief and loss, anxiety, mood disorders, body image concerns, family of origin issues, and navigating major life transition.
 While the stress of life can be serious and overwhelming at times, Leesa enjoys incorporating humor where appropriate and slowing down to express gratitude.